Special & Unique Collections

-- The Maurice Levy Oral History of Music in Pittsburgh Collection – consists of more than 300 interviews that include a wide variety of people in Pittsburgh involved with music in the areas of jazz, classical, popular, folk, and traditional.
+- The Maurice Levy Oral History of Music in Pittsburgh Collection – consists of more than 300 interviews conducted between 1991-2005.
+The interviews include a wide variety of people in Pittsburgh involved with jazz, classical, popular, folk and traditional music.

 The Pittsburgh Photographic Library (PPL) is a unique collection of historic images documenting life in the Pittsburgh area.
 A project of the Allegheny Conference on Community Development, its purpose was to highlight the redevelopment of Pittsburgh in the 1950s.
-The collection has grown in size and scope since coming to the Carnegie Library in 1960.
+The collection has grown in size and scope since coming to Carnegie Library of Pittsburgh in 1960.
 The PPL now offers over 57,000 photographs featuring important Western Pennsylvania places, significant milestones and extraordinary people.
-More about this collection:

 South Side Local Development Corporation Archive

 CLP – South Side houses the South Side Local Development Corporation Archive (SSLDC.)
 The SSLDC was a community-based non-profit corporation whose purpose was to promote the economic revitalization and historic preservation of Pittsburgh’s South Side.
 The SSLDC facilitated responsible business, recreational, residential and workforce development and provided direction, skills and technical assistance to other community groups and individuals for the benefit of the South Side.
 This collection contains grants, materials, reports, meeting minutes, project planning, drawings and photographs pertaining to the organization’s 30 years of operation (1982-2012.)